 Best places to buy in Canada:

 First is the climate.
-Canada’s climate varies greatly so you should be properly aware about the location you are moving to.
-Property affordability is the next one in this Canada was ranked as 85th in the 2020 Affordability Index by Number with property prices being high in comparison to other countries around the world.
+Canada’s climate varies greatly so you should be properly aware of the location you are moving to.
+Property affordability is the next one in this Canada was ranked 85th in the 2020 Affordability Index by Number with property prices being high in comparison to other countries around the world.

-Ontario is also voted as the best place for new Canadian immigrants, the third best place to retire and the fifth best place to raise a family.
-Last but not the least is the quality of life Canada ranked as no.1 in the quality of life Index 2020 in a survey of more than 20,000 people across 73 countries.Â
+Ontario is also voted as the best place for new Canadian immigrants, the third-best place to retire, and the fifth-best place to raise a family.
+Last but not least is the quality of life Canada ranked no.1 in the Quality of Life Index 2020 in a survey of more than 20,000 people across 73 countries.

-True cost of buying a home in Canada:
+The true cost of buying a home in Canada:

 Be sure to budget for everything.
-Some of the costs may not be obvious which includes the purchase price, property or land transfer tax, possible bank appraisal fees, home inspection costs, home insurance â your mortgage lender will make it a condition of the loan, legal fees, a new-build home may attract a goods and service tax or harmonized sales tax and if youâre buying in Ontarioâs greater golden horseshoe region and youâre not a resident or citizen, youâll have to bay a Non-Resident Speculation Tax of 15%, a variety of other âclosing feesâ which could include a condominium estoppel certificate.
-Again, your realtor will advise you, the cost associated with sending your funds abroad.Â
+Some of the costs may not be obvious which include the purchase price, property or land transfer tax, possible bank appraisal fees, home inspection costs, home insurance – your mortgage lender will make it a condition of the loan, legal fees, a new-build home may attract a goods and service tax or harmonized sales tax and if you’re buying in Ontario’s greater golden horseshoe region and you’re not a resident or citizen, you’ll have to bay a Non-Resident Speculation Tax of 15%, a variety of other ‘closing fees’ which could include a condominium estoppel certificate.
+Again, your realtor will advise you, of the cost associated with sending your funds abroad.

 Should you use a realtor or not:

 The realtor will take some of the legwork out of finding your ideal home, he will also bring a valuable knowledge of both property and the area to the table.
-Negotiate a better price on your behalf, he will help with legal contracts.Â
+Negotiate a better price on your behalf, he will help with legal contracts.

-While choosing realtor:
+While choosing a realtor:

-Find a realtor who is registered with the Real Estate Council or equivalent for your province, who knows the neighborhood inside out, specializes in representing buyers,has solid experience, is a full-time realtor, has been recommended to you by someone whoâs actually used them or has good and credible reviews online.
+Find a realtor who is registered with the Real Estate Council or equivalent for your province, who knows the neighborhood inside out, specializes in representing buyers, has solid experience, is a full-time realtor, has been recommended to you by someone who’s actually used them or has good and credible reviews online.

 The Neighborhood:

 Be sure the neighborhood also meets your expectations.
-To research a neighborhood, drive around on weekdays and weekends also.
+To research a neighborhood, drive around on weekdays and weekends.
 Do the neighbors keep the yards clean and is the neighborhood safe enough for people to walk?
-Whether it’s a child-friendly or pet-friendly neighborhood.Â
+Whether it’s a child-friendly or pet-friendly neighborhood.

 The Site:

 Look at the site of the home.
-If the home is on a hill, does it have a view, a walkout basement etc. Is the yard suitable for kids, pets, gardening etc. Is access to the property safe regarding driveway elevation or stairs etc.
+If the home is on a hill, does it have a view, a walkout basement, etc?
+Is the yard suitable for kids, pets, gardening, etc?
+Is access to the property safe regarding driveway elevation or stairs etc?